 Estimates of future commodity prices are based on the Group's best estimate of future market prices with reference to external market analysts' forecasts, current spot prices and forward curves.
-Future commodity prices are reviewed at least annually, with the key forecast long term price (Yr 5 cash flow) utilised being USD\$61/bbl real (PY USD\$60/bbl).
+Future commodity prices are reviewed at least annually, with the key forecast long term price (Yr 5 cash flow) utilised being US\$72/BBL real (2021: US\$61/BBL).

 Discount rates applied to the future forecasts are based on weighted average cost of capital, adjusted for risks where appropriate, including functional currency of the asset, risk profile of the countries in which the asset operates.
-The range of pre-tax discount rates that have been applied to the non-current assets is between 10% and 14%.
+The range of post-tax discount rates that have been applied to the non-current assets is 10% (2021: 10%).

-In the event that future circumstances vary from these assumptions, the recoverable amount of the Group's oil and gas assets could change materially and result in impairment losses or the reversal of previous impairment losses.
+In the event that future circumstances vary from these assumptions and a reasonable possible change in these assumptions, the recoverable amount of the Group's oil and gas assets and goodwill could change materially and result in impairment losses or the reversal of previous impairment losses.